 Mr. Chapleau received a merit scholarship and graduated from Brooklyn Law School, and from the University of Connecticut (BA in Political Science).
 Previously, he was a FINRA-licensed General Securities Representative (Series 7) and a General Securities Principal (Series 24).
 He is also a member of the Bar in Massachusetts and Connecticut.

 Derek DeLorenzo leads AKF’s program design and implementation initiatives with responsibility for all aspects of plan start-up and administration.
-In this capacity, he brings the unique perspective gained from over twenty years of experience managing major components of financial services organizations.
+In this capacity, he brings the unique perspective gained from over twenty-five years of experience managing major components of financial services organizations.
 He has a track record of working with compliance, legal, sales, business development, recordkeeping platform technology and client service operations to ensure complex projects and initiatives are successfully completed.
 In addition to his work with AKF Consulting, Mr. DeLorenzo is the President of DeLorenzo Consulting Group, LLC, which focuses on assisting with the launch of new products into the financial services marketplace.

 Prior to starting DeLorenzo Consulting in 2015, Mr. DeLorenzo was Senior Vice President, Client Relationship Management at Ascensus College Savings.
 In that role, he provided oversight of all client-facing activities.
 His responsibilities included management of the Relationship Management team, Advisor Sales team, Investment Management team and Marketing team.
 Ascensus College Savings is part of Ascensus, the largest independent retirement and college savings service provider in the United States.